 Awards

-NMEA offers awards in six categories, plus honorary membership.
+NMEA offers awards in six categories, plus Honorary Membership.
 To nominate an individual or organization for any of these awards, complete and submit the award specific nomination form and all required materials.
-Please review the forms and instructions carefully and prepare and assemble ALL information and documents in advance so that the application can be completed easily.

 Full details about these awards and the nomination process can be found on our Awards page >